 As luck would have it, due to an abundance of air traffic, we would be held captive in a holding pattern.
 With no complaints, we all enjoyed each other’s company and basked in the thrill of our travels, and for me, the fun I would have in Ha Long Bay for the next two days.

 After our scenic tour and once we can see the land, we faced our most anticipated moment, our grand entrance into Ha Long Bay – our splash landing!
 From cargo ships to floating villages and fisherman, the details of what lied beneath us became more recognizable as our plane descended and the waters became more radiant in color.

 We hovered inches above the water as we continued to descend.
 The anticipation of touching the water, along with our excitement, continued to build.
 The landing was so soft and smooth that I almost didn’t realize we had hit the water.

 The plane glided through the bay for a handful of minutes as we slowed our momentum and taxied to our gate.
 When I think of being “on the water”, I think of being in a boat, not a plane.
 It was a funny concept for me to get my head around.

 The plane taxied for five minutes to what looked like a boat ramp, which we drove up to our gate at Tuan Chau Marina.
 Upon arrival, our two pilots thanked us for flying with the both of them and hoped we had thoroughly enjoyed our flight.
 The gentleman who met me upon deplaning offered to help me grab a taxi to my accommodation in Ha Long Bay.

 RETURN FLIGHT TO HANOI CITY

 I was very much interested in our takeoff, this time from the water versus the airport runway.
 The plane glided into the bay and propelled us to the spot at which we would take off through the water and up into the air.
-The plane felt like being on a high-speed boat until we reached the speed to take flight into the skies.
+It felt like you are on a high-speed boat until we reached the speed to take flight into the skies.